GianfrancoPiazzolla/EV-Master/README.md

 An always-available **standalone calculator** embedded within the app for ad-hoc arithmetic while planning your drives.

+**🎨 Display:**
+- **Dual-line display**: operation history shown above in muted text, current value shown below in large bold font
+- **Visual operators**: `×` for multiply and `÷` for divide with automatic spacing for readability
+- Automatic spacing around `+` and `−` operators

 **Calculator Features:**
 - Standard 4-function arithmetic: `+`, `−`, `×`, `÷`
 - Parentheses support for complex expressions: `(`, `)`
 - Decimal point input
 - `C` (clear all) and `←` (backspace/delete last character) keys
 - Supports chaining operations (result becomes input for next operation)
-- Error handling for invalid expressions
+- Error handling for invalid expressions (displays "Error")

 **📜 History Tape:**
 - Every completed calculation is appended to a scrollable **history tape** on the right
-- Each entry shows the full expression and its result
+- Each entry shows the full expression and its result in green
 - History is session-only (not persisted to `localStorage`)
+- Entries are prepended (newest at top) via `flex-direction: column-reverse`

 **⚡ SoC ↔ Km Converter (bonus tool):**
 A two-way live converter embedded below the calculator: